pfertyk/blog/content/2016-10-14-pep8-github-linting-bot.rst

 .. image:: |filename|images/pep8-bot-heroku-app-name.png
    :alt: PEP-8 bot Heroku app name

-Once the app is created, provide it with **RabbitMQ Bigwig** add-on.
+Once the app is created, provide it with the **RabbitMQ Bigwig** add-on.
 Go to **Resources**, find the add-on and click **Provision**.
 Unfortunately, the process requires you to provide billing information (you need to configure a credit card for your account).
 But don't worry, the add-on itself is free.